wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

 # Recommendations for a safe node upgrade process

-This document describes recommendations and associated risks for a safe upgrade of Wallarm filtering node up to 4.0.
+This document describes recommendations and associated risks for a safe upgrade of Wallarm filtering node up to 4.2.

 !!! warning "Breaking changes and recommendations for node upgrade"
-    Please note that version 4.x contains **breaking changes**.
+    If upgrading the node from the version 3.6 or lower, please note that the latest version contains **breaking changes**.
 Please carefully review what has been changed before upgrading the node.

-    We recommend to upgrade both the client and [multi-tenant](../waf-installation/multi-tenant/overview.md) nodes up to version 4.0.
+    We recommend to upgrade both the client and [multi-tenant](../waf-installation/multi-tenant/overview.md) nodes up to version 4.2.
 It allows to stay up to date with Wallarm releases and prevent [installed module deprecation](versioning-policy.md#version-support).

 ## Common recommendations